uhasker/getting-things-done-in-next-js/src/chapter6/07-a-simple-client.md

 As you complete the project, the _Project Manager_ once again walks up to you and remembers that it might be a good idea to allow the user to delete tasks.

-Therefore, whenever you create a new element, that elements should have a delete button.
+Therefore, whenever you create a new element, that element should have a delete button.

 To accomplish this, we first need to add a delete button to every task we create: